lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_1.md

 ![boxplot](http://assets.datacamp.com/production/repositories/2079/datasets/8501ad0061c59bb5f1757a2ad99652fd11f70952/ch2-v1-boxplot.png)

 `@script`
 Univariate visualizations are great, but don't forget that we should look at plots of exposures by outcome.
 For categorical outcome variables, boxplots are great tools.
-Boxplots show the general distribution of the data, with the median, the 25%tile and the 75%tile, giving you a great sense of what your data looks like.
+Boxplots show the general distribution of the data, with the median, the 25%tile and the 75%tile, and a measure of the extreme values of the data.
+This gives a great overview of how your data looks.
 Here, it is fairly straight forward to put the outcome, which is coronary heart disease in this case, on the x-axis and an exposure like weight on the y-axis.
 Using colours help distinguish the two groups more easily.

 ---
 ## Exploring time!